fatimahmji/Muhkam/README.md

 3. General users interested in their intellectual property rights

 ## Key Features
-1. For legal professionals: Ask Muḥkam detailed legal questions and receive accurate answers based on the Saudi Copyright Law and IP Regulations.
+1. For legal professionals: Ask Muhkam detailed legal questions and receive accurate answers based on the Saudi Copyright Law and IP Regulations.
-2. For content creators: Use the “Document Your IP” tool to automatically generate an official-style IP rights document for your creative work.
-3. For general users: Ask Muḥkam any question about IP rights in Saudi Arabia in simple, understandable language.
+2. For general users: Ask Muhkam any question about IP rights in Saudi Arabia in simple, understandable language.

 ## Technologies Used
 •	ALLAM Model: The core Arabic language model powering the chatbot.